 Melissa and I were pleased with ourselves.
-We’d avoided the early morning trek to the track, we’d relaxed over breakfast, we had our Kindles, lawn chairs, snacks and sun hats packed, our guys were happy 'doing their thing' and we were ready to go watch.
+We’d avoided the early morning trek to the track, we’d relaxed over breakfast, we had our Kindles, lawn chairs, snacks and sun hats packed and our guys were happy 'doing their thing'.
+All we had to do is get there and relax.

-Seeing her in the driver’s seat was like putting a toddler at the wheel of a four door Chevy.
-Cute, curious and out of place.
+As we approached our transportation for the day, Melissa's husband’s HUGE Ford 350 XLT Super Duty King Ranch Turbo Diesel Pick Up Truck, she shared that she was nervous about driving this beast.
+It seemed even more significant and louder than it was, compared to Melissa being very petite and soft-spoken.
+Seeing her in the driver’s seat was like putting a toddler at the wheel of a four-door Chevy.
+Cute, curious, and out of place.
 We both could have used a step ladder to get in it!

-I assured her that we’d be fine and that I’d serve as her navigator.
+I assured her that we’d be fine.
+That I’d serve as her navigator.
 Neither one of us had the directions.
-Somehow in our vacation mindset we’d never nailed down exactly how to get to Heaven’s Landing.
+Somehow, we’d never nailed down exactly how to get to Heaven’s Landing in our vacation mindset

-Melissa pulled out her iPhone and tapped her Find My Friends App a GPS App that allows you to easily locate friends and family.
-We pinpointed where her husband was and the directions were promptly mapped out for us.
+Melissa tapped Find My Friends, a GPS iPhone App that allows you to locate friends and family quickly.
+We pinpointed where her husband was, and we promptly mapped the directions for us.

 Off we went, confident that we’d be there safely in no time.

 Then, the terrain got rougher and the gravel became dirt.
 The “road” got so narrow that the truck barely fit.
 As we took the next hairpin curve and crossed a creek – we knew we were in trouble.
-We saw a dirt ‘driveway’ to our right with a painted piece of plywood nailed to a tree indicating that someone’s shack was at the end, though we could not see it.
-As we started to panic, we finally decided to try to turn around in that makeshift driveway.
+We saw a dirt ‘driveway’ to our right with a painted piece of plywood nailed to a tree indicating that someone’s shack was at the end, though we couldn't see it.
+As we started to panic, we finally decided to try to turn around in that dirt 'driveway'.

-As Melissa turned the beast into the drive, the right side tires started to sink in the wet dirt - spinning and sliding toward a two foot drop off - into creek bed below.
-Then she tried to back up.
+As Melissa turned the Beast into the 'drive,' the right-side tires started to sink in the wet dirt - spinning and sliding toward a two-foot drop-off - into the creek bed below.
+She tried to back up.
 The hitch on the tailgate dug into the earthen wall behind us.
-She turned the wheel and tried to move forward again, the right front tire dug deeper and inched closer toward the drop off.
-I thought we might be stuck.
-As my heart was racing and Melissa began to hyperventilate – she put the truck in park and we just sat there in shock.
+She turned the wheel and tried to move forward again, then the right front tire dug deeper and inched closer toward the drop-off.
+As my heart raced, Melissa began to hyperventilate.
+She put the truck in Park.
+We just sat there in shock.

 The good news was

-Eventually my husband arrived.
-He saved the day by getting us turned around and down the mountain without incident.
-We were actually laughing once we got back to safety.
-Whew.
-But not before we reminded ourselves how important it is to:
+Eventually, we got turned around and down the mountain without incident.
+We were laughing, once we got back to safety, but not before we reminded ourselves how important it is to:

 How about you?
-As a Hiring Manager interviewing candidates have you ever done some of the things what we did?
-Can you glean some hiring process insight and wisdom from our mistakes?
+As a Hiring Manager interviewing, candidates have you ever done some of the things that we did?
+Have you

-But, if you have a good hiring process map that you and your interview team follow closely, you can almost always avoid these problems and ensure that you never again “end up in the middle of somewhere that was not where you thought you were going.”
+But, if you have a good hiring process (a good map to guide you) that you and your interview team follow closely, you can almost always avoid these problems and ensure that you never again “end up in the middle of somewhere that was not where you thought you were going.”

-Use The Eight Step Priceless Hiring Process as Your Map
+PPD's Eight Step Hiring Process - Your Map to Success: